martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ### Creating a command line interface in Python

 In Python, there is a very nice module called [argparse](https://docs.python.org/3/library/argparse.html).
-It allows to write in a very limited amount of lines a nice command line user interface.
+It allows to write, in a very limited amount of lines, a command line interface.
 Again, that module is part of the standard library so you do not need to install anything.

 As for the configuration files, we must start by importing the module and creating a parser object.
 The parser object can take a few arguments, the main ones are: